daniel-kun/cryptography-primer.info/docs/algorithms/aes.md

     # This ensures that the same plaintext is not encrypted to the same ciphertext.
     # This strengthens security:
     nonce = os.urandom(12)
-    # Notice: NEVER use the same nonce with the same key.
+    # Notice: NEVER re-use the same nonce with the same key.

     # Encrypt the data and add the authenticated (but not encrypted) data:
     ciphertext = aesgcm.encrypt(nonce, plaintext, authenticated_text)